 I’m a female patient on Vivitrol, what if I get pregnant while on Vivitrol treatment?

 - We recommend that you be on a reliable method of birth control before considering Vivitrol.
 Again, pregnancy is a natural process and we understand that.
-In the case if you decide to maintain the pregnancy, you may consider stopping Vivitrol due to the risk for unknown fetal anomalies.
-You and your addiction treatment provider may decide to start a Suboxone treatment 28 days after your last Vivitrol shot.
-In an extremely rare situation, your provider and you may decide to continue Vivitrol if you are allergic to Suboxone otherwise the risk of stopping Vivitrol may put you at overdose risk.
+In the case if you decide to maintain the pregnancy, your provider and you may decide to continue Vivitrol if you are allergic to Suboxone otherwise the risk of stopping Vivitrol may put you at relapse and overdose risk.

 I’m going for a tooth removal (or carpal tunnel surgery) do I need to stop Suboxone?